jdsham/hf-ai-agents-course/docs/src/DESIGN.md

 **Direct Dependencies with Other Components**: None

 **Internal Logic**:
+1. Log the beginning of text file loading with the file path
-1. Create a TextLoader instance with the provided file_path parameter
+2. Create a TextLoader instance with the provided file_path parameter
-2. Call the load() method on the TextLoader instance to load the text file
+3. Call the load() method on the TextLoader instance to load the text file
-3. The load() method returns a list of Document objects containing the file content
+4. The load() method returns a list of Document objects containing the file content
-4. Check if the documents list is not empty
+5. Check if the documents list is not empty
-5. If documents exist, extract the page_content from the first (and typically only) Document in the list
+6. If documents exist, extract the page_content from the first (and typically only) Document in the list
-6. If no documents are found, return an empty string
+7. If no documents are found, return an empty string
-7. Return the extracted text content as a string
+8. Return the extracted text content as a string

 **Pseudocode**:
 ```